 At Drax, we are committed to conducting business ethically, with honesty and integrity, and in compliance with all relevant laws and regulations.
 We do not tolerate any form of bribery, corruption, human rights abuse, or other unethical business conduct.

-Our business ethics compliance framework consists of principles, policies, and guidance.
-The principles are set out in our Code of Conduct (Drax Code), which identifies the behaviours expected from permanent and non-permanent workers on a broad range of topics.
-The Drax Code principles form part of our terms of employment and include a series of training videos which can be referenced by colleagues.
+Our business ethics documentation framework consists of principles, policies, and guidance.
+The principles are set out in our Drax Code of Conduct (Drax Code), which identifies the behaviours expected from permanent and, as relevant, non-permanent workers on a broad range of topics.
+The importance of complying with policies and guidance forms part of our current terms of employment in the UK.
+The Drax Code, including a series of training videos, is a mandatory read for all UK and Drax Biomass new starters – both permanent colleagues and, as relevant, non-permanent workers.
+The consequence of failing to comply with the Drax Code is clearly articulated in the Code itself.

 Responsibility for Ethics and business conduct

-Governance of our business ethics framework is overseen by the Drax Ethics and Business Conduct Committee (EBCC), a sub-committee of the Executive Committee.
-The EBCC comprises senior leaders, meets quarterly, and is chaired by the CFO.
-A formal report on the work of the EBCC is provided annually to the Audit Committee.
-Management across Drax is responsible for demonstrating leadership on ethical matters and supporting teams to apply our ethical principles, set out in our Drax Code, and business ethics policies.
+Governance of our business ethics programmes is overseen by the Drax Ethics and Business Conduct Committee (EBCC), a sub-committee of the Executive Committee.
+The EBCC comprises senior leaders, meets quarterly, and was chaired by the CFO during 2021.
+A formal report on the activities and decisions of the EBCC is provided annually to the Audit Committee.
+Everybody at Drax is personally responsible for their ethics and business conduct.
+Drax managers are responsible for demonstrating leadership on ethical matters and supporting their teams to apply Drax’s ethical principles.

-Our Business Ethics team manages our business ethics programmes, taking steps to understand our risk profile, developing and maintaining policies and procedures, raising awareness and training, as well as investigating any potential breaches of policy, and supporting our internal and external Speak Up (whistleblowing) channels.
-Our Internal Audit function provides assurance on the robustness of our business ethics programmes and any recommendations for improvement are duly considered and, as appropriate, implemented.
+Our Business Ethics team manages our business ethics programmes.
+They take steps to understand our risk profile as well as developing, deploying, and maintaining where appropriate the associated policies, procedures, awareness raising communications and training materials.
+The team also monitors and evaluates compliance, and investigates any potential breaches of policy, supporting our internal and external Speak Up (whistleblowing) channels.
+Our Internal Audit function provides assurance on the robustness of our business ethics programmes and any recommendations for improvement are addressed.

-The Business Ethics team conducts annual risk assessments of each of its programmes, covering anti-bribery and corruption (including conflicts of interest), fair competition, financial crime, privacy, Speak Up (whistleblowing), and supply chain human rights.
+The Business Ethics team conducts annual risk assessments of each of the business ethics programmes.
 This is to ensure policies and procedures remain fit for purpose and to recommend any further mitigation measures.
-Our annual review timetable includes a review of Drax gifts and hospitality records and a colleague business ethics declaration, which was completed by 100% of colleagues in 2021 (covering 2020).
+Our annual review timetable includes a review of Drax gifts and hospitality records and a colleague business ethics declaration, which was completed by 100%* of colleagues in 2022 (covering 2021). [* Excludes employees on long-term absence from Drax during the declaration period, and does not include Pinnacle colleagues joining the business during 2021.]

-Results of annual reviews, details of investigations conducted, Speak Up (whistleblowing) reports, and audit outcomes are reported regularly to both the EBCC and the Audit Committee.
-The Board now receives an update on Speak Up (whistleblowing) reports at each meeting.
+Results of annual reviews, details of investigations conducted (including Speak Up (whistleblowing) reports), audit outcomes and completion of actions are reported to both the EBCC and the Audit Committee.
+The Board receives an update on Speak Up (whistleblowing) reports and relevant controls at each meeting.

 Third parties in higher risk countries receive a higher level of initial due diligence and ongoing monitoring.
-We also screen the affiliates (directors and shareholders) of third parties identified as potentially higher risk, and refresh their information on a more frequent basis compared to other suppliers.
-Ongoing monitoring is performed with new information provided to the EBCC, as appropriate.
+We also screen the affiliates (directors and shareholders) of third parties identified as potentially higher risk and refresh their information on a more frequent basis compared to other suppliers.
+Ongoing monitoring is performed and new information is provided to the EBCC, as appropriate.

-We are committed to conducting our business in accordance with all applicable fair competition law and we do not tolerate any anti-competitive and anti-trust behaviour or activity.
+We are committed to conducting our business in accordance with all applicable fair competition laws and we do not tolerate any anti-competitive and anti-trust behaviour or activity.

-Our dedicated fair competition compliance programme includes a Fair Competition policy and guide and covers both UK competition law and US anti-trust law.
-We provide eLearning for those that need to know more and targeted learning for our ‘at higher risk’ teams.
-In 2020, a video on this topic was included in the new Drax Code, which sets out the baseline knowledge that we expect all our people to have with regard to fair competition.
-In addition, we reviewed our policy and guidance and completed our second annual risk assessment and risk register, which was reviewed by the EBCC.
+Our fair competition compliance programme includes a Fair Competition Policy and guide and covers both UK competition law and US anti-trust law.
+We provide eLearning for colleagues who, through their roles, need to know more and targeted learning for our ‘at higher risk’ teams.

 Data privacy and security